Request Info

 • Expected Family Contribution

 EFC is determined by the Government as part of their analysis of your FAFSA Information. ( Link to free application for federal student aid (FAFSA)).
 You will receive your official EFC number as part of your award letter.
-The financial aid office uses the EFC to determine financial need, which is defined as the difference between the cost of attendance at HCC and your EFC.
+The financial aid office uses the EFC to determine financial need, which is defined as the difference between the cost of attendance at HutchCC and your EFC.

 How the EFC is calculated: